-You can click Tools in the right-hand panel to access:
+You can click Tools in the right-hand panel to access the Response Code Generator.

-- "Privilege Management Activity Viewer" on page 1 - "Privilege Management for Mac Response Code Generator" on page 15
+For more information, please see "Privilege Management for Mac Response Code Generator" on page 15.

 By default, Auto Commit Settings is selected.
 This means any changes made here are saved and applied using group policy.
 Alternatively, you can clear Auto Commit Settings and select Commit Settings when you specifically want those settings to apply.